jhuang1681/ComposedTurtleBotControl/README.md

 ros2 launch tb4_gz_sim simulation.launch.py world:=<path_to_world_sdf>
 ```

-where we have the different worlds of uphill, flat, and downhill in the worlds folder.
+We have the different worlds of uphill, flat, and downhill in the worlds folder, but for milestone 2 we decided to focus on only a flat world since the slopes did not make a significant difference.

-Choose the path in the config that you would like to use.
+If you would like to run with a slope, choose the path in the config that you would like to use.
 Ensure the slope corresponds to the world you chose (uphill is -0.1745, downhill is 0.1745, and flat is 0).

 In a separate terminal then that in which the simulator is running, within your python environment, run all the Gazebo Turtlebot Environment setup commands.